 Our dental clinic is no longer in use.
 Our dental team is now based at 8b Ngaio St Orakei Ph5200603.
 A fully equipped dental van will visit the school at various times during the year.
 The dental team will be posting letters to all new entrants to our school as required.

 There are also a number of Hub clinics available for parents to contact if necessary.
 Our closest Hub clinic is Orakei Children’s Community Dental Clinic at Orakei School or Remuera Intermediate – if you are unsure where to go phone 0800 825583.

 Discos organised by the Friends of the School are held each year.
 All children from Year 1 to Year 6 are welcome.
 Parental supervision is required and a roster is organised by the Friends of the School.
 Children must be delivered and collected from the hall by an adult.

 Largely for health reasons, the school has a “No Dogs” policy on school property, unless of course the school has a “Pet Day”.
 Please support the school on this matter.

 Parents should complete an pre-enrolment form when their children are 4 years old.
 Application for Enrolment forms are available from the office or from our website.
 For an Inzone enrolment form CLICK HERE or, if you are living out of our school zone, CLICK HERE for the application form to be included in the ballot.
 Please download the appropriate form, complete and post or fax to the school.

-The provision of adequate funds to ensure consistent high quality educational opportunities for our children is one of the more important functions of the Board of Trustees and PTS.
+The provision of adequate funds to ensure consistent high quality educational opportunities for our children is one of the more important functions of the Board of Trustees and Friends of the School.
 Part of the necessary funds is provided by grants from the Government, but there is a considerable level of spending required for equipment and resource material over and above such grants.
-The PTS is active in fund raising activities and seek the support of all parents in this very important aspect of school administration.
+The Friends of the School is active in fund raising activities and seek the support of all parents in this very important aspect of school administration.

 Grounds and Buildings